yjlim-larr/Reinforcement_learning/Policy_gradient/PPO/README.md

 Figure 1 shows how L_CLIP is drawn. **Figure 2 shows L_CLIP is less than L_CPI.(=lower bound of L_CPI is L_CLIP)** It means that it gives penalty on large policy step!)
 This prevents L_CPI from getting too big.

 ## Adaptive KL Penalty Coefficient
 **NOTE: It is different with L_CLIP.
-It is another method that use KL diverge.** Another approach, which can be used as an alternative to the clipped surrogate objective, or in addition to it, is to use a penalty on KL divergence, and to adapt the penalty coefficient so that we achieve some target value of the KL divergence d_targ each policy update.
-In our experiments, we found that 1) the KL penalty performed worse than 2) the clipped surrogate objective, however, we’ve included it here because it’s an important baseline.
+It is another method that use KL diverge.** Another approach, which can be used as an alternative to the clipped surrogate objective, or in addition to it, is to use a penalty on KL divergence, and to adapt the penalty coefficient so that we achieve some target value of the KL divergence d_targ each policy update. d_targ prevent large policy update which is equal to "clip".
+In their experiments, we found that 1) the KL penalty performed worse than 2) the clipped surrogate objective, however, we’ve included it here because it’s an important baseline.
 <p align="center"> <img src="./img/KL.png" alt="rewrite" width="70%" height="70%"/> </p>
 "d" means distance between old policy and updated policy.
 The Large d means that it is updated large step.

-**d < d_targ / 1.5 (=small d =step is small =we should extend update size.
+**d < d_targ / 1.5 (= small d = step is small =we should extend update size.
 So reduce penalty)** d_targ is hyperparameter and initial beta(penalty coefficient) is hyperparameter too. initial beta and d_targ is given.

 ## Algorithm
 It uses GAE or the finite-horizon estimators for getting variance-reduced advantage-function estimators.
 And if using a neural network architecture that shares parameters